flugi-eng/flugi-eng/README.md

 💻 Currently diving into the world of insert programming languages or technologies

-🌱 Always eager to learn and collaborate with fellow coders.
+🌱 Always eager to learn.
 Let's build something awesome together!

 📫 Connect with me on [Discord] - [.flugi]